NREL/OpenStudio-user-documentation/docs/next_steps/CreatingYourModel.md

   <iframe width="640" height="360" src="http://www.youtube.com/embed/wzzY_W2WELo?rel=0&start=44&end=129&autoplay=0" frameborder="0" allowfullscreen></iframe>

 *Above: This video shows you how to create your building envelope.
 It uses the OpenStudio SketchUp Plug-in.*

+After defining the building envelope, you use the Surface Matching tool to set the boundary conditions.
+These will allow thermal connections between spaces and will inform OpenStudio about what construction to apply.

 ------